unil-lettres/etherpad/README.md

 # Application updates

-The application uses a custom build of the Etherpad docker image.
-We use a [GitHub Actions workflow](https://github.com/unil-lettres/etherpad/blob/main/.github/workflows/docker.yml) to build the custom image and push it to our [Docker Hub repository](https://hub.docker.com/repository/docker/unillett/etherpad/general).
+This application uses a custom build of the Etherpad docker image.
+We trigger a [GitHub Actions workflow](https://github.com/unil-lettres/etherpad/blob/main/.github/workflows/docker.yml) to build the custom image and push it to our [Docker Hub repository](https://hub.docker.com/repository/docker/unillett/etherpad/general).

 When a new [Etherpad version](https://github.com/ether/etherpad-lite/tags) is available, you should update the ETHERPAD_TAG value in the [GitHub Actions workflow](https://github.com/unil-lettres/etherpad/blob/main/.github/workflows/docker.yml) to reference the new tag.
 When the change is pushed to the repository, the workflow will automatically build the new image and push it to Docker Hub.